Antonio1710/Protheus/.github/pull_request_template.md

 # Descrição (Description)

 - Por favor, incluir o número do ticket do Movidesk.
-(Please, include the ticket number of Movidesk)
+(Please, include the ticket number of Movidesk.)

 # Tipo de Mudança (Type of change)